Steve-Shambles/Auto-Photo-Colourizer/README.md

 https://code.naturkundemuseum.berlin/mediaspherefornature/colorize_iiif/blob/master/experimental/model/colorization_release_v2.caffemodel

-I have checked it downloads okay and it's very fast.
+I have checked it downloads okay (it's very fast) and tested that it works.
 Add this file to the APC main dir with the other APC files.

 I started this project back in 2021, I have revived it and made a few tweaks but hoping to make more improvements over time.